Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Can I legally rent out property on my visa in Manila right now?

-You do not need to live in the Philippines to rent out your Manila property, but you will need to set up a local bank account or remittance arrangement for collecting rent and handling expenses.
+You do not need to live in the Philippines to rent out a Manila condo, but most foreign owners use a property manager or attorney-in-fact for tenants, repairs, payments, and filings.

 We cover everything there is to know about buying and renting out in Manila here.